 3. No identity verification

 Validating someone’s identity is important when making any transaction, especially large ones in real estate.
 Fraudsters often blame lack of proximity and availability on why they can’t verify their identity.
 They may even pitch working with their own representatives instead of going through official channels.
-You should feel empowered to insist on following the formal methods, such as working through a known and trusted attorney’s office for a housing transaction.
+Insist on following the formal methods, such as working through a known and trusted attorney’s office for a housing transaction.

-Wire transfers are a secure way to send funds.
-But you should always see the product or listing in person before sending any money or signing on the dotted line.
-If you are going to wire money, confirm the identity of the recipient.
-Also, confirm with the recipient the bank information where the funds are to be sent.
+If you are going to wire money, confirm the identity of the recipient and the bank information where the funds are to be sent.
 This ensures that both the identity of the recipient and bank information is accurate.

 What should you do if you’ve been targeted by wire fraud?